The noblest beauty leads a modest life

 To make a thing of art the workman takes

-Details of his craft.
-From this will flow all
+Fine details of his craft.
+From this flows all

 And yet there is a far more weighty art:

-To make from smaller parts a greater whole
+To build from smaller parts a greater whole

-And step by step climb closer to your goal,
+And step by step climb closer to life's goal,

 Thus crafting inner beauty in the heart.

 The needed skills are slow and hard to master,